-In this retrospective cross-sectional study, we downloaded and perused 486 published full-length original papers, published addendum, corrections, editorials, abstracts of meetings, conference proceedings, and review articles, on the general concept of conceptual framework.
-This searching and corresponding download of relevant papers were made from a globally recognized research-based data repository that included but not limited to the Web of Science (WoS) (13) core collection database on the nineteens of July 2020 at about 10.25 GMT+2).
+In this retrospective cross-sectional study, we downloaded and perused 486 published full-length original papers, published addendum, corrections, editorials, abstracts of meetings, conference proceedings, and review articles, on the general concept of a conceptual framework.
+This searching and corresponding download of relevant papers were made from a globally recognized research-based data repository that included but was not limited to the Web of Science (WoS) (13) core collection database on the nineteens of July 2020 at about 10.25 GMT+2).

 The database of PubMed, Research Gate, and Google scholars was perused to be sure no new documents relevant and necessary for this study were missed out.
-However, the web of science formed the major and reference database for this study because our software was more compatible with recovered data encoded in the web of science database while other databases consulted served to provide other relevant articles, we considered imported but probably missing in the web of science.
+However, the web of science formed the major and reference database for this study because our software was more compatible with recovered data encoded in the web of science database while other databases consulted served to provide other relevant articles, which we considered imported but probably missing in the web of science.

 Boolean topic search approach

 The Boolean topic search approach (14) used included “(development * AND sustainability$) OR (Sustainability of * AND development$) to encompass all relevant and available documents (15) on the subject of Conceptual framework between 1990 and 2019.
 At the time of this study, we judged that the Web of Science Core Collection database had enough user-friendly and accessible academic research database relatively covering enough journals, books, conferences as well as millions of records from clarivate.libguides.com.
 To ensure the inclusion of abbreviated or shorten words, the wildcard * and $ were added to the end of the search algorithms.
-Thereafter, all documents that meet the eligibility criteria of sustainable development were retrieved and exported into BibTex file format and the authors, titles, abstracts mined in PDF file format.
+Thereafter, all documents that meet the eligibility criteria of sustainable development were retrieved and exported into BibTex file format and the authors, titles, abstracts were mined in PDF file format.

 All the bibliometric variables were retrieved filtered and normalized for quality control.
 The results were analyzed in the bibliophagy plug-in package of the 3.5.1 version of R-studio software, while the codes and commands were adopted from Https://www.bibliometrics.org to evaluate the bibliometrics indices.
-Tables and graph were made in Microsoft excel 16 version and network maps were visualized in 1,6 Vox-viewer software
+Tables and graphs were made in Microsoft excel 16 version and network maps were visualized in 1,6 Vox-viewer software

-In this study, 409 papers written by 1425 authors over a period of three decades were recovered, perused and analyzed as shown in table 1.
+In this study, 409 papers written by 1425 authors over three decades were recovered, perused, and analyzed as shown in table 1.
 Ninety-nine (99) documents were written by 96 authors while 1329 authors wrote 1230, multi-author documents giving 3.62 collaborative indexes.
 Authors and co-authors per document indexes were 3.48 and 3.62 respectively.
 Two hundred and eighteen (218) documents were full-length articles.
 Twenty-nine book chapters and 10 proceedings papers were originally presented as articles.
 Fifty-two (52) proceedings papers, 56 reviews, three of them were originally presented as journal articles while 18 were editorial materials and 18 articles were Editorial documents respectively.

 Figure: 1: Word treemap with a conceptual framework in Public Health, Nutrition, and Dietetics research

-From the figure1, the conceptual framework received the biggest category allotment followed by research agenda, health, nursing, case study, and determination.
+From figure1, the conceptual framework received the biggest category allotment followed by research agenda, health, nursing, case study, and determination.
 A literature review was the next biggest category allotment and the associated variables included research, decision making, framework, bibliometrics, and competitive advantage.
 The next category is innovation and associated variables included, including sustainability, prevention, creativity, clinical research, and electronic health records.

 The next category was qualitative research and the corresponding variables included evaluation, Africa, knowledge management, women, data privacy, and communication.
-Collaboration and quality of life had equal category size allotment with variables of collaboration including primary care, systematic review, critical appraisal, knowledge, action research, and epistemology whereas experiential learning, Asia, comorbidity, leadership and data repositories as the associated variables.
+Collaboration and quality of life had equal category size allotment with variables of collaboration including primary care, systematic review, critical appraisal, knowledge, action research, and epistemology whereas experiential learning, Asia, comorbidity, leadership, and data repositories as the associated variables.
 Risk is the next category and associated variables included cooperate social responsibility, outcomes, higher education, China, and ecosystems respectively